 But the really cool thing, the PVC will not sweat.
 Nope, it stayed dry sitting on my kitchen counter for the frozen/cold temperature experiment.
 I put the different sized container tubes shown above in my freezer for a few hours.
 They are now ready to keep my perishables cold if they need to stay cold in an unforeseen disaster.

 Now, if you had children or someone who takes a lunchbox to work, you could cut these smaller and fit any size lunch box.
 You can cut them to fit your exact cooler.
 WooHoo!
+Whatever you do, make sure you check for frozen pipes in the winter months!

 Put the fish you catch under these and they will stay cold and out of the water until you get home.
 These stay strong long after the regular water bottles freeze, crack and leak.
 WooHoo!
 May God bless this world, Linda